dxos-deprecated/random-access-multi-storage/README.md

 #### `createStorage(rootPath: String, storageType?: StorageType) => RandomAccessStorage`

-Creates a [RandomAccessStorage](https://github.com/random-access-storage/random-access-storage) based in the `storageType`.
-If `storageType` is not specified, it will return a default `RandomAccessStorage` depending on the environment as follows.
+Create a [RandomAccessStorage](https://github.com/random-access-storage/random-access-storage) based in the `storageType`.
+If `storageType` is not specified, return a default `RandomAccessStorage` depending on the environment.

 - `rootPath`: Root path to store the files.
 - `storageType`: Storage type.